truepool/website/kb/articles/welcome-to-true-pool.md

 ---
 layout: layout.11ty.js
-title: TruePool Knowledge Base
+title: Welcome to TruePool
 ---

-# TruePool Knowledge Base
+# Welcome to TruePool

-## Welcome!
+## What is TruePool?

+lorem ipsum